kimonocloud/client-kit-java/README.md

 2. Derive a class from the `AbstractDriver` base class and implement its `main` method to parse the command-line.

-3. Write one or more functions to process Tasks.
+3. Write one or more task handler functions to process Tasks

 4. Set the `KIMONO_API_KEY` environment variable.